Facebook's parent company reports a drop in revenue for the first time ever

 Shares were down on the news, adding to a slide that has seen Meta's market value fall by half since it reported its first-ever drop in daily Facebook users at the end of last year.

-Revenue slipped 1% to $28.8 billion in the three months ending in June, a bigger drop than Wall Street analysts were expecting.
-The company's forecast for sales in the current quarter, of $26 billion to $28.5 billion, was also shy of analysts' estimates.
+Revenue slipped 1% from a year ago to $28.8 billion in the three months ending in June, a bigger drop than Wall Street analysts were expecting.
+The company's forecast for sales in the current quarter, of $26 billion to $28.5 billion, was also short of analysts' estimates.

 There was a silver lining to the company's announcement, however: people keep using Facebook.
-The number of people logging on to the flagship social network daily ticked up 3% to 1.97 billion.
+The number of people logging on to the flagship social network daily ticked up 3% to 1.97 billion, defying Wall Street's expectations of another decline.

+Meta's results are the latest sign of a protracted slowdown in the digital ad market, as companies pull back on spending amid soaring inflation, interest rate hikes and other economic woes.
+The company blamed its tepid third-quarter forecast on "weak advertising demand" driven by macroeconomic uncertainty.

 Investors slashed tens of billions of dollars off the market value of ad-dependent tech companies after Snapchat and Twitter posted disappointing results last week.